Wales West Light Railway: Gareth

 Gareth is a Simplex 40S diesel locomotive built by British locomotive-building company Motor Rail in the mid 1960s.
 The two thousand pound locomotive was purchased from Alan Keef Ltd for use in the construction of the Wales West Light Railway.
 Gareth originally featured steam out-line body and had been used to pull a single car train in Scotland.
 His new owners replaced the steam out-line body with a body modeled after the Simplex-type diesels produced by Alan Keef in the 1980s.

 Passenger cars

 Passenger cars on the Wales West Light Railway are replicas based on plans dating to the 19th century.
 They are built of wood over steel frames with wheels imported from England, and are equipped with modern air brakes.

-7.5-inch railway

-Wales West Light Railway also operates a shorter 7.5" gauge miniature ridable railway.